GGAALL98/CLI_Casino/README.md

-# CLI_Casino
+# CLI Casino
-Casino games for console and terminals!
+Casino games for your terminal!